ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 ~~~bash
 mamba env create --name a_new_name --file environment.yml
 ~~~
-This will create a new conda environment and install ESMValTool into it with a single command.
+This will create a new conda environment and install ESMValTool (with all dependencies that are needed for development purposes) into it with a single command.

 For more information see [conda managing environments][manage-environments].